Browsed by

 Today I birded Coyote Hills Regional Park and Pacific Commons Linear Park.
 This was my first trip down to Fremont this year.

 One of the oddest birds I saw today was a flamingo.
-It was far away but you couldn’t miss the bright pink glowing in a sea of black silhouette waterfowl.
+It was far away, but you couldn’t miss the bright pink glowing in a sea of black silhouetted waterfowl.
 The first time I spotted this flamingo was in 2016.
-It’s an escapee and has been living its long life here in the Bay Area.
+It’s an escapee and has been living here in the Bay Area.
 It’s quite a sight to see – but you will need binoculars!

 Pacific Commons Linear Park was hopping with birds.
-We’ve had several days of rain and it seemed like all the birds were rushing out to grab some grub before the next rain arrives.
+We’ve had several days of rain and it seemed like all the birds were rushing out to grab some grub before the next rain.
 I find that birding right before and after storms often yields a lot of bird activity.

 California Scrub Jay, 2019